 We'll be the first to admit that Palate Partners is not a wine bar in the traditional sense.
 To put it simply, they are not a regularly operating bar at all.

-This one is a wine business that focuses on private and public classes for wine tasting- which we think is close enough!
+This one is a wine business that focuses on private and public wine classes in Pittsburgh– which we think is close enough!

 The reason why love this one so much (and why we want to give them an honorary placement on this list) is that they offer cheap, public wine tastings on the first and third Fridays of the month- offering six generous samples of curated wines for just $12.

 No wine bar in the city can beat that, and their price to buy by the bottle is unmatched as well!
 If you want to build your wine cellar, this is the place to be.

 Palate Partners is located at 3401 Liberty Avenue in Lawrenceville.

 Know of another wine bar we have not visited yet?
 Comment below to let us know about it!